 Contact the claims company with your complaint so they have a chance to put things right.

-Keep a record of your complaint, eg details about any communication between you and the claims company.
+Keep a record of your complaint, for example details about any communication between you and the claims company.

-Contact the Legal Ombudsman if your claims company doesn’t resolve your complaint in 8 weeks.
+Contact the Legal Ombudsman if your claims company does not resolve your complaint in 8 weeks.

 Complaining about poor conduct